 Meaning

-In the quote “Yet what you need is not marches, demonstrations, rallies or wide associations, all of them are important.
+The message behind “Yet what you need is not marches, demonstrations, rallies or wide associations, all of them are important.
 What you need is direct action.
-The sooner people understand that, the sooner we’ll begin to change things.,” the emphasis is on wisdom.
-It highlights the thought that reflection reveals deeper truths while implying that understanding takes time.
+The sooner people understand that, the sooner we’ll begin to change things.” revolves around wisdom.
+It suggests that reflection reveals deeper truths, making it relatable to many people's experiences.

 Theme